-- Whatever you create, make it easy to understand and it’s clear and easy to act on all advice, recommendations, and guidelines.
+Whatever you create, it should be easy to understand.
+Development teams need clear requirements that are easy to act upon.
+This applies to all security advice, recommendations, and guidelines.
 Any vulnerabilities discovered in tests need to be easy to act on.
-It’s key that all people, processes, and tools involved bring solutions to the table instead of just pointing out problems.
+It’s key that all people, processes, and tools involved bring solutions to the table instead of just pointing out problems

-- For well-established applications and teams, it may often be easier to implement a change like this when it’s tied to another modernization effort, such as a cloud transformation, a DevOps initiative or it’s more security-conscious variation, DevSecOps.
+For well-established applications and teams, it may often be easier to implement SSDLC changes when it’s tied to another modernization effort, such as a cloud transformation, a DevOps initiative, or its more security-conscious variation, DevSecOps.

-- Last but not least, it’s important to not don’t boil the ocean.
-It’s best to focus on the most important issues and actionable fixes.
-While it may be possible for newer or smaller applications to fix every security issue that exists, this may not be possible in older and larger applications.
-It may also be helpful to take a so-called “stop the bleeding” approach where new vulnerabilities are prevented from making it into production but existing vulnerabilities are triaged and addressed over time.
+Focus on the most important issues and actionable fixes rather than addressing every vulnerability found.
+While it may be possible for newer or smaller applications to fix every security issue that exists, this won’t necessarily work in older and larger applications.
+A triage approach can also be helpful.
+This focuses on not only preventing security issues from making it into production, but also ensuring existing vulnerabilities are triaged and addressed over time.

 SSDLC and DevSecOps

-DevOps and DevSecOps have started a revolution in re-defining the role of software developers while being aided by other major changes, such as cloud transformation.
+DevOps and DevSecOps have started a revolution in redefining the role of software developers.
+This has of course been aided by other major changes, such as cloud transformations.
 But while empowering developers and accelerating security testing are key to success for most modern organizations, it would be a mistake to view application security as just an automation challenge.
-Instead, it’s important to drive cultural and process changes that help security awareness and considerations permeate all parts of the Software Development Lifecycle, regardless of whether one calls it SSDLC or DevSecOps.
+Instead, it’s important to drive cultural and process changes that help raise security awareness and considerations early in the development process.
+This must permeate all parts of the software development life cycle, regardless of whether one calls it SSDLC or DevSecOps.